-You can access training resources to help you make the most of searching Ovid Medline and Embase on the Ovid Training Platform.
-Please email firstname.lastname@example.org or phone 020 7869 6556 if you would like any advice or support.
+Alternatively, there are online training and resources available to help you make the most of searching Ovid MEDLINE and Embase on the Ovid Training Platform.

 We also offer a search strategy peer review service for those who want to conduct their own searches.
 If you have designed a search strategy and would benefit from peer review before you compile the results, Information Specialists can use an evidence-based checklist to peer review your search strategies and ensure the most effective translation of the research question for your research needs.
 We can advise on: MeSH/Emtree thesaurus headings, keyword terminology, truncation, Boolean and proximity operators, spelling, syntax, and line numbers, and database limits and filters.
 We can offer tailored advice for Ovid Medline and Embase, as well as Cochrane Database of Systematic Reviews (CDSR) and Cochrane Central Register of Controlled Trials (CENTRAL).

-Please email strategies for review to email@example.com (including details of the databases used and the aspects of the search you would like us to review) or to request further information on this, or any of our literature search services.
+Please email strategies for review to email@example.com including details of the databases used and the aspects of the search you would like us to review.

 See also the below training guides: